In this article

 Table of contents

-In recent years, digital wallets have become an increasingly popular tool for both small businesses and startups, as well as the everyday consumer.
-In addition to existing as a convenient alternative payment method as opposed to physical credit and debit cards, digital wallets are now frequently used to easily store and access everything from cryptocurrencies to concert tickets.
+Digital wallets have become an increasingly popular tool for small businesses, startups, and everyday consumers.
+In addition to being a convenient alternative payment method to physical credit and debit cards, you can use digital wallets to store and access everything from cryptocurrency to concert tickets.

-But what exactly is a digital wallet, how does it differ from a traditional credit card, and how can small businesses and startups potentially benefit from its expanding use cases?
-In this article, we’ll provide a simple guide to the differences between digital wallets and credit cards, as well as how the two can be used together to boost the efficiency of business transactions and optimize processes around expense management.
+But what exactly is a digital wallet, how does it differ from a traditional credit card, and how can small businesses and startups benefit from using one?
+In this article, we’ll provide a simple guide to the differences between digital wallets and credit cards, as well as how you can use the two together to boost efficiency and optimize the expense management process.

 What is a digital wallet?